mrocklin/blog/_posts/work/2015-02-05-Towards-OOC-Bag.md

  ('bag-1', 2): (map, lambda x: x * 10, ('x', 2))}
 {% endhighlight %}

-And when we ask for concrete results we spin up a scheduler to execute this dependency graph of tasks.
+And when we ask for concrete results (the call to `list`) we spin up a scheduler to execute the resulting dependency graph of tasks.

 {% highlight Python %}
 >>> list(b2)
 [0, 10, 20, 30, 40, 0, 10, 20, 30, 40, 0, 10, 20, 30, 40]
 {% endhighlight %}

-More complex operations yield more complex dasks
+More complex operations yield more complex dasks.
+Beware, dask code is pretty Lispy.
+Fortunately these dasks are internal; users don't interact with them.

 {% highlight Python %}
 >>> iseven = lambda x: x % 2 == 0